psf/requests/docs/user/advanced.rst

 Asynchronous Requests
 ----------------------

-Requests has first-class support for non-blocking i/o requests, powered by gevent.
+Requests has first-class support for concurrent requests, powered by gevent.
 This allows you to send a bunch of HTTP requests at the same

 First, let's import the async module.
 Heads up — if you don't have